RocketVII/Mini-Arcade_IECE233/README.md

 # Mini Arcade_IECE233
 a Mini arcade game That features 5 obsticles each with some mechanic to them.
 The obsticles range from a simple jump-to-dodge type enemy to more complicated enemy such as a mini bee boss and a mini smasher boss.
-The project is made using the MSP432 board, 16x2 LCD screen, a joystick
+The project is made using the MSP432 board, 16x2 LCD screen, a joystick, and a coin accepter

 ## Utility resources:
 * [LCD Custom Character Generator](https://maxpromer.github.io/LCD-Character-Creator/)